oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/examples/compute-only/README.md

 - The instance requires a customer managed key for boot volume encryption, as defined by *cis_level* atrribute.
 - The instance boot volume is encrypted with a customer managed key referred by *encryption.kms_key_id* attribute.
 - The instance boot volume is set to be backed up per Oracle-managed *bronze* backup policy (enforced by the module by default).
+- The instance has all Cloud Agent plugins enabled, as defined by *cloud_agent.plugins* attribute.

 For INSTANCE-2:
 - The instance is based on "VM.Standard.E4.Flex" shape, as defined by the *shape* attribute.